wp-plugins/magic-action-box/readme.txt

 Some features:

 * Easily add an action box before or after a blog post or page
+* Easily add opt in forms - with stunning designs - to your sidebar.
 * Create Email Opt In Forms
 * Make your own action box styles
 * Or, pick a style from one of the pre-configured designs